-Edward V. Anderson is a partner in the Intellectual Property and Antitrust Practice Groups in the firm's Palo Alto and San Francisco offices.
+Mr. Edward V. Anderson is a partner in the Intellectual Property and Antitrust Practice Groups in the firm's Silicon Valley and San Francisco offices.

 Areas of Practice

-As one of the first generation of lead IP trial lawyers in the Silicon Valley, Mr. Anderson has litigated some of the historic IP cases in the Silicon Valley and the International Trade Commission.
-Mr. Anderson has represented national and international clients in the computer, consumer electronics, medical device, semiconductor, software, and telecommunications industries for more than 35 years.
+As one of the first generation of lead IP trial lawyers in the Silicon Valley, Ed has litigated some of the historic IP cases in the Silicon Valley and the International Trade Commission.
+Ed has represented national and international clients in the computer, consumer electronics, medical device, semiconductor, software, and telecommunications industries for more than 35 years.
 He has extensive litigation and jury trial experience in complex intellectual property, antitrust and commercial cases before Federal, State and Appellate Courts, and especially before the International Trade Commission.
-Mr. Anderson has provided experienced counsel to a wide range of major and emerging technology companies in managing their intellectual property interests.
-Mr. Anderson also has extensive mediation and arbitration experience, both as a representative and as an arbitrator and mediator.
+Ed has provided experienced counsel to a wide range of major and emerging technology companies in managing their intellectual property interests.
+Ed also has extensive mediation and arbitration experience, both as a representative and as an arbitrator and mediator.
 He is a frequent speaker at industry and academic workshops on intellectual property and arbitration issues.

-Mr. Anderson has consistently been recognized as one of the top intellectual property attorneys in California and the United States.
-Mr. Anderson has been named one of Silicon Valley's top 300 lawyers and for multiple years was named one of the Daily Journal's leading IP litigators in California.
-Mr. Anderson is recognized in the 2015 and numerous prior editions of The Best Lawyers in America and SuperLawyers in Intellectual Property Law.
+Ed has consistently been recognized as one of the top intellectual property attorneys in California and the United States.
+Ed has been named one of Silicon Valley's top 300 lawyers and for multiple years was named one of the Daily Journal's leading IP litigators in California.
+Ed is recognized in the 2015 and numerous prior editions of The Best Lawyers in America and SuperLawyers in Intellectual Property Law.
 He was recognized by Legal 500 as being one of the best-known ITC practitioners, having served as lead counsel in numerous ITC litigation cases, noting that he is a “responsive, smart and an excellent attorney.”
 His marquee clients have included ATT; Canadian Solar; Centrify Software; Chevron; Digital Instruments; Etec Systems; LG Electronics; Hyundai Electronics; JDS Uniphase; Integrated Device Technology; NexGen Semiconductors; LendingTree; Microsoft; Monster; Mosel-Vitelic; PCTel; ProMOS; QuickLogic; Samsung; STMicroelectronics; Tandem Computers; Toho Titanium; and Xilinx.

-Mr. Anderson also has played a critical role in the establishment, leadership and growth of intellectual property practices for four law firms since the earliest days of the Silicon Valley.
-Mr. Anderson started his career with Pillsbury, Madison and Sutro as a summer associate, associate and partner from 1977 through 1993, where he led the effort to build its intellectual property practice in the Silicon Valley starting in 1981.
+Ed also has played a critical role in the establishment, leadership and growth of intellectual property practices for four law firms since the earliest days of the Silicon Valley.
+Ed started his career with Pillsbury, Madison and Sutro as a summer associate, associate and partner from 1977 through 1993, where he led the effort to build its intellectual property practice in the Silicon Valley starting in 1981.
 The practice group joined Skjerven Morrill MacPherson LLP starting in 1993, where he became the firm's managing partner and led the firm's growth to over one hundred and thirty attorneys, the largest IP firm in Silicon Valley history.
-In 2003, the practice group joined Sidley Austin LLP where Mr. Anderson was a founding partner of the Silicon Valley office and led Sidley's Northern California IP practice and Nationwide ITC practice for almost a decade.
-In 2012, Mr. Anderson joined the Silicon Valley office of Sheppard Mullin LLP and has served as its co-managing partner and head of its ITC practice.
+In 2003, the practice group joined Sidley Austin LLP where Ed was a founding partner of the Silicon Valley office and led Sidley's Northern California IP practice and Nationwide ITC practice for almost a decade.
+In 2012, Ed joined the Silicon Valley office of Sheppard Mullin LLP and has served as its co-managing partner and head of its ITC practice.

 •Named to Daily Journal's List of the Top Intellectual Property Lawyers in California, 2008-2009